 The basic range is five whiskies, and I’m just going to give you my basic impressions of each.
 I highly recommend you pick up a kit yourself, do your own tasting, and let us know what you think.
 Every palate is different, so you’re almost guaranteed to get something I didn’t and to think something I found obvious to be totally wrong.
 Again, that’s what makes whisky so enjoyable.
 I’ve presented them in the order that I recommend tasting them.

 This is Compass Box’s blended whisky, containing both grain and malt.
-Unlike most other blended whiskies (think of Johnny Walker, etc.) the malt in this is unpeated (meaning, it was not treated with peat smoke).
+Unlike most other blended whiskies, (think of Johnny Walker, etcetera) the malt in this is unpeated (this means that it was not treated with peat smoke).
 So, while many blends hide their mediocre grain behind smoke, Asyla is fruity and creamy.
 The nose is hugely vanilla (this whisky is all at least 10 years old), with hints of apples, pears, and white flowers.
 The taste is fruit forward, with that creamy grain setting back in on the finish.
 Water brings out the fruit on the nose, and adds some bright lemon to the taste.
-Great neat, but you could make one hell of a Scotch and Soda with this!
+It’s great neat, but you could make one hell of a Scotch and Soda with this!

 The Spice Tree